Do any black women on Tumblr follow the BWE blogs?!?!

 How is it you have no problem going about your day in the other cases, but when it comes to your safety, YOUR LIFE, you do…nothing?
 If the key to your safety, your survival, is dependent on white law enforcement, how can you afford to be anti-police?

-worldoflildots asked: Hi, I just wanted to make a comment about your previous post where phunkiphace stated:
+worldoflildots said: Hi, I just wanted to make a comment about your previous post where phunkiphace stated:

 "...We can't just empower ourselves and leave everyone else in the dust without any making any attempt to help them better themselves.
 We should encourage not only black women, but other women, as well as black men, as well as men of other races...
 I mean, shouldn't every one try to contribute to make the world a better place?"